Street food of Indonesia

 Indonesian street food is a collection of ready-to-eat meals, snacks, fruits and drinks sold by hawkers or vendors at warung food stalls or food carts.
 Street food in Indonesia is a diverse mix of local Indonesian, Chinese, and Dutch influences.
-Indonesian street food are usually cheap, offer a great variety of food of different tastes, and can be found on every corner of the city.
+Indonesian street food is usually cheap, offers a great variety of food of different tastes, and can be found at every corner of the city.

 Most Indonesian street food is affordable, with prices usually less than 1 US dollar (around 15,000.00 rupiah).
 However, there are also some street foods that are priced more than 20,000 rupiah (1.30 US dollar).
-Indonesian street food often colloquially called as kaki lima (Indonesian for "five-feet") or jajanan kaki lima ("five-feet buys"), which refer to five foot way pedestrian pavements along the street that often occupied by street hawkers selling food.
+Indonesian street food is often colloquially called as kaki lima (Indonesian for "five-feet") or jajanan kaki lima ("five-feet buys"), which refer to five foot way pedestrian pavements along the street that are often occupied by street hawkers selling food.

 In 2015, the Cooperatives, Micro, Small and Medium Enterprises and Trade Agency recorded that Jakarta has around 56,000 street vendors and the spaces available for them reached just 18,000.
 The rest occupies the city's kaki lima pedestrian's pavements.
 The agency noted that the actual number is a lot bigger.

 Indonesian street food often tastes rather strong and spicy.
-Much street food in Indonesia is fried, such as assorted gorengan (fritters), also nasi goreng (fried rice), mie goreng (fried noodles) and ayam goreng (fried chicken), while bakso meatball soup, traditional soto soups and fruit rujak are also popular.
-Most of Indonesian street food has something to do with peanut sauce; steamed siomay fish dumplings, skewered and grilled chicken satay, asinan, ketoprak and gado-gado vegetable salad are all served in Indonesia's favourite peanut sauce.
-Some of Indonesian street food are often considered unhealthy due to heavy use of deep frying technique.
-The example of such oily treats such as gorengan fritters, telur gulung (rolled deep-fried egg), ayam goreng and pecel lele.
-However, the recent development of Jakarta street food scene, there are some efforts by vendors to offer a more healthy option of street food to cater for a more health-conscious clientèle.
+Much of the street food in Indonesia is fried, such as assorted gorengan (fritters), nasi goreng (fried rice), mie goreng (fried noodles), and ayam goreng (fried chicken), while bakso (meatball soup), traditional soto soups and fruit rujak are also popular.
+Most of Indonesian street food has something to do with peanut sauce; steamed siomay (fish dumplings), skewered and grilled chicken satay, asinan, ketoprak, and gado-gado (vegetable salad) are all served in peanut sauce.
+Some Indonesian street foods are often considered unhealthy due to heavy usage of deep frying techniques.
+Examples of such oily treats are gorengan fritters, telur gulung (rolled deep-fried egg), ayam goreng (fried chicken), and pecel lele (deep-fried catfish).
+However, with the recent development of Jakarta's street food scene, there have been efforts by vendors to offer more healthier options to cater to a more health-conscious clientèle.

 Characteristics

-Street vendors are common sight in Indonesian street, in addition to hawkers peddling their goods on bicycles or carts.
-These carts are known as pedagang kaki lima – named after five-foot width pavements which they occupied.
-Another popular theory suggests that the term kaki lima is also named after the sum of the feet; pushcarts with three feet (two wheels and a stabiliser wooden foot), and the two-footed vendors who push them.
+Street vendors are a common sight in Indonesian streets, in addition to hawkers peddling their goods on bicycles or carts.
+These carts are known as pedagang kaki lima —named after the five-foot-wide pavements that they occupy.
+Another popular theory suggests that the term kaki lima is also named after the sum of the feet; pushcarts with three feet (two wheels and a stabiliser wooden foot) and the two-footed vendors who push them.